reactjs/react.dev/src/content/reference/react/StrictMode.md

 Strict Mode can also help find bugs in [Effects.](/learn/synchronizing-with-effects)

 Every Effect has some setup code and may have some cleanup code.
-Normally, React calls setup when the component *mounts* (is added to the screen) and calls cleanup when the component *unmounts* (is removed from the screen).
+Normally, React calls setup when the Component *mounts* (is added to the screen) and calls cleanup when the Component *unmounts* (is removed from the screen).
 React then calls cleanup and setup again if its dependencies changed since the last render.

 When Strict Mode is on, React will also run **one extra setup+cleanup cycle in development for every Effect.** This may feel surprising, but it helps reveal subtle bugs that are hard to catch manually.

 **Here is an example to illustrate how re-running Effects in Strict Mode helps you find bugs early.**

-Consider this example that connects a component to a chat:
+Consider this example that connects a Component to a chat:

 <Sandpack>